Olgivanna Lloyd Wright: The Taliesin Fellowship

 In 1932, Frank and Olgivanna started the Taliesin Fellowship, an architectural apprentice program.

 In his book Apprentice to Genius: Years With Frank Lloyd Wright, Edgar Tafel wrote that the "marriage to Olgivanna was a tremendous stabilizing element for [Wright] — her devotion and strength brought his genius forward again.
 She knew how to take care of him."
-The last quarter-century of Wright's life (1935–59)—when he, Olgivanna and the Taliesin Fellowship spent their winters in Arizona building Taliesin West—were arguably his most productive.
+The last quarter-century of Wright's life (1935–59), when he, Olgivanna and the Taliesin Fellowship spent their winters in Arizona building Taliesin West, have been argued to be his most productive.

 Tafel, who was in the Fellowship from 1932 to 1941, also wrote that Olgivanna's background with Gurdjieff and his Institute for the Harmonious Development of Mangave her the background to organize the operation of Taliesin and to bring another dimension to the life of the Fellowship.
 In this way, her experience with Gurdjieff did influence the form of the Fellowship and some of the activities envisioned from the beginning.
 Mrs. Wright was the force that kept the Fellowship in working order, from the very start.
 A remarkable woman.

 Olgivanna continued to run the Taliesin Fellowship after Wright's death in 1959.

 In 1970, she invited Svetlana Alliluyeva, the youngest child and only daughter of Joseph Stalin, to Taliesin West, the winter compound of the Taliesin Fellowship.
 Alliluyeva met William Wesley "Wes" Peters there.
 They married three weeks later and stayed married for 20 months.
 (Peters had previously been married to Olgivanna's daughter Svetlana, who died in a car accident in 1946.)
 Alliluyeva came away with a less-than-glowing impression of Olgivanna and her management of Taliesin:

 Mrs. Wright's word was law.
 She had to be adored and worshipped and flattered as often as possible; flowers sent by mail and presented by hand she enjoyed and encouraged.
 She gave advice to the architects, guided a drama circle, a dance group and a choir, and counselling on private lives and relationships, expecting everyone to make personal confessions to her.
 She was a "spiritual leader" and self-appointed minister, preaching on Sunday mornings on matters of God and man.

 Death

-Olgivanna died in Scottsdale, Arizona, on March 1, 1985.
+Olgivanna died in Scottsdale, Arizona, on March 1, 1985 at the age of 86.
 She had arranged for Wright's body to be removed from its Wisconsin grave.
 It was then "cremated, mixed with her ashes and used in the walls of a memorial garden" at Taliesin West.